jxxssicaa/dh110jessicang/Qualitative User Research.md

 I want to create a website that empowers the public to access public health resource sthat hteir state provides.
 I noticed a disconnect between public health resources that were availible and people actually being aware of usuch resources.
 Since this will be a website, users must have access to the internet.

 Demographics: students, working adults, and anyone with internet access

 Preferences: Users who are interested in public health resources, and community resources.

 Expertise: users do not need any expertise.

 ## ✅ Step 3: Pick Research Methods

 #### Methods

-## ✅ Step 4: Observation/Interview Guide
+I chose to conduct contextual inquiry thorugh a virtual interview.
+I chose this method because I wanted to get a first hand account of the issues people face while locating resources online.
+The interview was conducted over Zoom.

-## ✅ Step 5: Conducting the Research
+## ✅ Step 4: Conducting the Research

+Transcript:
+Transcript with answers:
+Video interview file:

-## ✅ Step 6: Reflection
+## ✅ Step 5: Reflection